Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 AND, I hope to get a recipe of dill relish accomplished as well.
 If I am successful, I will come back and update...

 And lastly, I made Dried Cucumber Chips!
-These were flavored with vinegar and salt, and while this is not yet a recipe, I did want to include my effort to use as many cucumbers in different ways, that I did.
-I can tell you this, dried vegetable chips should be a snack in every home, and now that I have made them, hopefully I know what I need to do to make them blog worthy, recipe coming soon...our high humidity levels are the bane of crispy snacks.
+These were flavored with vinegar and salt, and while this is not yet a recipe, I did want to include my effort to use as many cucumbers in the different ways, that I did.
+I can tell you this, dried vegetable chips should be a snack in every home, and now that I have made them, hopefully I know what I need to do to make them blog worthy, recipe coming soon, I hope.

 Let's look at this Updated Family Favorite:

 My own personal food philosophy is to "cook with what you have."
-Which I practice, and not just preach...because often it is easier to run to the store.
+Which I practice, and not just preach...the reality is, often it is much easier to run to the store.
 But when we challenge ourselves in the kitchen, it shows our families that we care enough to make the very best for them.
-And it's not bad for the cook either!
-With that added sense of accomplishment.
-As we master creativity along with a controlled hand over waste, and the quality of food we serve our loved ones.
+And it's not bad for the cook either, with an added sense of accomplishment.
+With homemade we can master creativity along with controlling food waste, ensuring high quality food to serve ourselves and our loved ones.

-Some of the cucumbers over ripen on the original plant.
-Especially after the trellis had to be removed, they had really good hiding places, with all the leaves!
+Some of the cucumbers had over ripened from the first planting.
+Especially after the trellis had to be removed, they had some really good hiding places, with all the leaves!
 As they turned bright yellow, looking more like skinny melons, I usually tossed them to the chickens or the compost.
 One however I cut in half lengthwise and again crosswise, creating 4 pieces.

-Some of the seeds in each piece had begun to harden, so I carefully scooped out the seeds from each piece and planted them, to see if any would grown into cucumber plants.
+Some of the seeds in each piece had already begun to harden, so I carefully scooped out the seeds from each piece and planted them, to see if any would grown into cucumber plants.
 At the same time, I also began saving the mature seeds to dry for future use.
 To my surprise, two of the four hills are growing!
-Lucky for all of us, our cucumber eating journey will continue through fall and into the first frost...
+Lucky for all of us, our cucumber eating journey will continue through fall and into the first frost...and now, lets' see what we have been enjoying from the November harvest.

 You may also enjoy: